VojtaDolezal/voice-tone-style/README.md

 # Style

 Modest – I do not like to brag or judge myself, my behaviour, or my results when it comes to anything I tried to do as best as I can.
-I usually say "Yea my performance or creation was okay, but I could have done this and this better."
+I usually say "Yea my performance or creation was okay, but I could have done this and this better.

+Exact – When I explain something to somebody, I explain it the way I mean it, so there is no misunderstanding in the future.

+Diacritical emoji use – I used to often write with normal picture emojies, but now in the adult world and work matters, my style of using emojies slowly downscaled to simple diacritics ":-)".
+It very much depends on who I text to.